marcstreeter/commodus-api/README.md

 # Build
-Deploy a new docker image and publish it
+Deploy a new docker image and publish it.
+From the `./scripts` directory run:

 ```
 inv build --version <VERSION_NUMBER>